OpenVisualCloud/Media-Transport-Library/doc/usdt.md

 #### 2.1.2 tasklet_time_measure USDT

-IMTL provides a flag named `MTL_FLAG_TASKLET_TIME_MEASURE` which enables the time measurement tracing feature, as the tasklet loop time is critical to our polling mode design.
-When this feature is activated during the initialization routine, IMTL will report the tasklet execution information through the status dump thread.
+MTL provides a flag named `MTL_FLAG_TASKLET_TIME_MEASURE` which enables the time measurement tracing feature, as the tasklet loop time is critical to our polling mode design.
+When this feature is activated during the initialization routine, MTL will report the tasklet execution information through the status dump thread.

 Typically, this flag is disabled in a production system since the time measurement tracing logic may incur additional CPU overhead.
 However, the USDT probe offers alternative methods to activate tracing at any time.
-The time measurement tracing becomes active when IMTL detects that a tasklet_time_measure USDT probe is attached.
+The time measurement tracing becomes active when MTL detects that a tasklet_time_measure USDT probe is attached.

 Usage: Execute the following sample command to enable the probe, replacing "RxTxApp" with the name of your application process: